-As the weather begins to cool off, there are several bugs and insects that begin to swarm as they look for warmer places to be.
+As the weather begins to cool off, there are several creepy crawlies, a.k.a. bugs and insects, that begin to swarm as they look for warmer places to be.
 How many of these have you seen in or around your playground?

-- The brown marmorated stink bug is another invader.
+Another invader.
 These bugs have not been around long – they were not introduced to the US until around 1998!
 They’re trying to find warm, cozy places to hide – like your classroom!
 They also swarm on the sunny side of buildings, like ladybugs.
-They don’t bite, sting, or carry disease, but they sure do smell!
+Stink bugs don’t bite, sting, or carry disease, but they sure do smell!
 They don’t let off their signature stench until they’re afraid or being messed with, which can make trying to get them out of the classroom a stinky situation.

-- Harvestmen, often commonly referred to as daddy long-legs, are out this time of year, looking for places to lay their eggs.
+Often commonly referred to as daddy long-legs, they are out this time of year, looking for places to lay their eggs.
 These spindly creatures are not spiders, and are not harmful to people or animals.
 They will sometimes huddle together in masses, which can be a creepy sight to see.

-None of these creatures are dangerous, and can be gently released back outside.
+None of these creepy crawlies are dangerous, and can be gently released back outside.
 Don’t forget to take a notebook outside with you and draw a picture of some of these Autumn Swarmers!

 Add a bench to your outdoor classroom so children can observe insects and other living things in their natural environment!
 Check out our Half Slab Log Bench as a natural addition to your outdoor play space:

 If you liked this blog and want to read more about nature’s classroom please be sure to sign up for our email notifications (enter your email in the box at the top right of this page, and hit “Submit”!).
 Do you have any ideas for future blogs?
 Feel free to email us at email@example.com Thanks for reading about outdoor learning on the playground!